Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/node-and-app-settings.md

 # etc...
 ```

 The structure of this settings objects allows you to initially set, retrieve, or change settings at different levels.
-You could e.g. just interact with the DisplayName setting of a node, or with the whole settings object of a deployed app.
+You could e.g. just interact with the `displayName` setting of a node, or with the whole settings object of a deployed app.
 You will learn to interact with this _node settings object_ in the following sections.

 ### Configuring nodes